-SEC.
-2. Of Marriage and Divorce 90
+Sec.
+2. Of Marriage and Divorce90

 CHAPTER VI.

 On Secret Societies 92

-CHAPTER VII
+CHAPTER VII.

 SEC.
 1. Of the Trial of Members 93 SEC.
 2. Of the Trial of Preachers 95 SEC.
-3. Of Insolvencies, and the Settlement of Disputes
+3. Of Insolvencies, and the Settlement of Disputes 100

 CHAPTER VIII.

 SEC.
 1. Of the Allowance of Preachers, their Wives and Children

 CHAPTER IX.

 On Missions

 CHAPTER X.

-On Church Property108
+On Church Property110

 CHAPTER XI.

 SEC.
 1. Of Baptism

-SEC.
-2. The Ministration of Baptism to

-Infants

 CHAPTER XII.

 SEC.
 1. The Lord's Supper, General Directions

 CHAPTER XIII.

 SEC.
 1. The Form and Manner of Ordaining Elders

+SEC.
+2. The Form and Manner of making

+Deacons

 CHAPTER XIV.

-The Form of Solemnization of Matrimony146
+The Form of Solemnization of Matrimony148

 CHAPTER XV.

-Order of the Burial of the Dead149
+Order of the Burial of the Dead151

 CHAPTER XVI.

-Conference Boundaries.152Course of Study.154Incorporation of Churches.159Form of Deed.131
+Conference Boundaries

+Course of Study

+Form of Procedure

-Form of Bill of Charmes
+Form of a Bill of Charges

+Incorporation of Churches

+Total of Deca

+Appendix